-Leave Type WD Comments on policy changes Annual Leave 20 Policy to allow accumulation Sick Leave (out patient) 15 For non hospitalisation.
-Sick Leave (out patient) may be utilized as sick leave (in patient) subject to the recommendation from the Director of Health and approval of the Chief Executive Officer of the Commission.
-Sick Leave (in 30 patient) New Policy for hospitalisation only (not expected to be high usage) Maternity Leave 3 months (calendar days) Policy focuses on duration for health of working mother and child Paternity Leave 5 Policy recognises role of both mother and father at birth of child Leave Without Pay 20 This is different to 'study leave' which will continue to be reviewed
+Leave Type WD Comments on policy changes Annual Leave 20 Policy to allow accumulation Sick Leave 15 For non hospitalisation.
+Sick Leave (out patient) may be (out patient) utilized as sick leave (in patient) subject to the recommendation from the Director of Health and approval of the Chief Executive Officer of the Commission.
+Sick Leave (in 30 New Policy for hospitalisation only (not expected to be patient) high usage) Maternity Leave 3 months Policy focuses on duration for health of working mother (calendar and child days) Paternity Leave 5 Policy recognises role of both mother and father at birth of child Leave Without 20 This is different to 'study leave' which will continue to be Pay reviewed

-- (2) Under special/ exceptional/ emergency circumstances, the annual leave of an employee may be carried forward to the next year with the approval of the Commission. - (3) Subject to paragraph (2), the number of annual leave per annum shall not exceed 40 working days.
+(2) Under special/ exceptional/ emergency circumstances, the annual leave of an employee may be carried forward a maximum of 10 annual leave days to the following year with the approval of the Commission.